General Dentist in Armadale

 Affordable Dental Care

-Prospect Road Dental Surgery is a preferred provider for all major health funds like BUPA, CBHS, HBF, HCF, HIF, and Medibank, and our HICAPS system allows us to process on-the-spot claims and quotes efficiently.
+Prospect Road Dental Surgery is a preferred provider for all major health funds, including BUPA, CBHS, HBF, HCF, HIF, and Medibank, Our HICAPS system also allows us to process on-the-spot claims and quotes efficiently.
 Prospect Road Dental Surgery offers general dentistry treatments that are affordable and within your budget.

 Convenient location

-We are located directly across from the Armadale shopping center, and a short walk from the train station and bus stops.
+We are located directly across from the Armadale shopping centre, a short walk from the train station and bus route.
 All of our patients have access to free parking throughout the day.

 What You Need To Know

-below, please feel free to contact our practice.
+We understand that you may have questions when seeing a new dentist for the first time.
+If your concern isn’t addressed below, please feel free to contact our dental clinic.
 One of our friendly team members will be happy to assist you.

 What are the problems that general dental treatments can help with?

-General dental treatments can help with a number of dental problems, including:
+General dental treatments can address a wide range of common oral health problems, including:

 How frequently should I go to the dentist for a scale and clean?